Galaxy Spin Classification I: Z-wise vs S-wise Spirals With Chirality Equivariant Residual Network: Chirality Violation Due to Human Bias

 \section{Chirality Violation Due to Human Bias}

-There is a known bias towards S-wise spirals in the GZ1 classification catalog, which has been attributed to human selection effects \citep{hayes2017nature}.
-We check the symmetry between Z-Spirals and S-Spirals using the classification catalogs in Table \ref{table:pzps}.
+There is a well-known bias towards S-wise spirals in the GZ1 classification catalog, which has been intensively investigated in a bias study by Galaxy Zoo \citep{lintott2008galaxy,lintott2011galaxy}.
+The volunteers were presented flipped galaxy images but still found an excess of S-wise spirals.
+It is shown that such bias is due to human selection effect, while the chirality of spiral galaxies is not violated once the human bias is appropriately accounted for \citep{land2008galaxy,hayes2017nature}.

+To validate that our CE-ResNet model is parity even, we check the symmetry between the numbers of Z-Spirals and S-Spirals using the classification catalogs in Table \ref{table:pzps}.
 We use the following statistics to determine the significance of chirality violation,

 which should asymptotically follow the standard Gaussian distribution under the null hypothesis of no chirality violation.
 See Appendix \ref{sec:test} for the derivation.

 Note that our Reduced GZ1 catalog contains all the $p_{\rm m}>0.3$ galaxies in the full GZ1 catalog, while the $p_{\rm m}\leq0.3$ galaxies are downsampled.
 Similar to \citet{hayes2017nature}, we find a $\sim 7\sigma$ asymmetry in the GZ1 Humans classification catalog, which disappears if the same SDSS images are classified by the parity-even CE-ResNet, implying that the asymmetry is due to a slight underestimate of $p_{\rm z}$ relative to $p_{\rm s}$ by GZ1 Humans.
 However, when DESI instead of SDSS images are used for the Reduced GZ1 galaxies, there are again slightly more S-wise than Z-wise galaxies with $p_{\rm cut}=0.5$.
 This is likely because some of the $p_{\rm z}\sim 0.5$ (with DESI images) galaxies are cut out from the Reduced GZ1 catalog since they may have $p_{\rm z}<0.3$ by GZ1 Humans.
 When applied to the Preliminary DESI catalog, our CE-ResNet finds equal number ($<1.8\sigma$ asymmetry) of Z-Spirals and S-Spirals for all different choices of $p_{\rm cut}$, confirming that no real chirality violation between these two types of spirals exists in Nature.